Skip to product information

 Feeding guidance

 Suitable for dogs of all breeds from 12 weeks.
-Feed one or two biscuits approximately 30 minutes before the anticipated stressful event or bedtime.
-For ongoing nighttime anxiety, feed as part of a consistent evening routine.
-Always ensure fresh water is available.
-This is a complementary food, not a complete diet.
+Feed one or two biscuits as a treat — many owners give them in the evening or as part of a settling routine.
+Feed as part of a balanced diet, adjusting main meals to allow for treats, and always keep fresh water available.
+This is a complementary treat, not a complete food.

-Life of Riley Bakery Ltd is a small UK-based dog bakery producing handmade, natural treats.
-Hairy Dogs stocks Life of Riley as part of our curated range of natural, ethical treat brands.
+Life of Riley Bakery is a small UK dog bakery making handmade natural treats.
+Hairy Dogs stocks Life of Riley as part of our curated range of natural treat brands.

 Common questions